Roles and Responsibilities

 The Implementation Committee begins its tenure during Phase Two.
 It may be the same group of community members as the Community Arts Team (CAT), but often includes new representation.
 Most communities invite high-level decision makers to serve on this committee, which ensures that the CAT’s long-range plan is resourced and carried out.
 The Implementation Committee is responsible for staffing, funding, programs, communications, and marketing.

 The Kennedy Center

-The Kennedy Center consulting team attends and facilitates each of the Community Arts Team meetings during the Strategic Planning Phase (Phase One) of the project.
-In collaboration with the Coordinator, they develop meeting agendas, evaluate the progress of the Any Given Child program, discuss and plan for staffing and resources, address any challenges or questions that emerge, and assist the Coordinator in overseeing the initiative.
-During the Implementation Phase (Phase Two), Kennedy Center staff may visit to meet with the Implementation Committee and to view the work of the initiative in action.
+The Kennedy Center consulting team attends and facilitates each of the Community Arts Team meetings during the Strategic Planning Phase (Phase I) of the project.
+In collaboration with the Liaison, they develop meeting agendas, evaluate the progress of the Any Given Child program, discuss and plan for staffing and resources, address any challenges or questions that emerge, and assist the Coordinator in overseeing the initiative.
+During the Implementation Phase (Phase II), Kennedy Center staff may visit to meet with the Implementation Committee and to view the work of the initiative in action.
 The Kennedy Center consulting team is available throughout the year for consultation by phone and email.

 For more details, download the Any Given Child booklet .

 Any Given Child, part of the Rubenstein Arts Access Program, is generously funded by David and Alice Rubenstein.